curtischong/kaggle-solutions/content/competitions/ICR - Identifying Age-Related Conditions.md

 	- people trusted their CV a bit too much, and didn't do [[remove easy examples]] (2nd)
 		- they spent too much time [[overfitting yourself]]
 - **What is reweighing?**
-	- maybe " the reweighting is done in a way such that the class predictions are more balanced overall across all test data rows"
+	- Not sure.
+Maybe it' " the reweighting is done in a way such that the class predictions are more balanced overall across all test data rows"
 - **Glossary:** `epsilon` is the date for each row in the (optional dataset) `greeks.csv`
 ## Important notebooks/discussions
 - Baseline notebook and EDA